9 Best GummySearch Alternatives for Reddit Marketing [2026]

 What it does well.
 The multi-platform intent detection fills a gap that most Reddit-only tools ignore.
 CatchIntent surfaces conversations where users express genuine buying signals — tool comparisons, frustration with current solutions, and "looking for" language — across five platforms from one dashboard.
 For teams that were using GummySearch to understand audience sentiment broadly (not just on Reddit), the cross-platform coverage is a meaningful step toward replacing that workflow.
 Pricing starts at $39/mo, which puts it in range for startups and small teams.

 Limitations.
 Multi-platform breadth comes at the cost of Reddit-specific depth.
 CatchIntent doesn't provide subreddit norm analysis, community culture insights, or engagement guidance.
 If your primary GummySearch use case was deep Reddit audience research within specific subreddits, CatchIntent's broader-but-shallower approach will feel like a different tool entirely.
-No engagement briefs or risk scoring.
+And it delivers to a human dashboard, not as typed data your AI agent can query.

 Pricing. $39 to $79 per month depending on platform coverage and monitoring volume.